Welcome to Dravida dasa's Padma Productions!

 the only truth: the Name of Sri Hari.

-Holy Name of Sri Hari is surely all that be.
+The Holy Name of Sri Hari is surely all that be.

 sa guruh sa pita capi sa mata bandhavo